Kathryn Dennis Addresses Rehab Stint On ‘Southern Charm’ Season 4

 “Temporary full custody,” Kathryn Dennis responded.

 Kathryn Dennis continued on, explaining that despite their on-and-off relationship, she hasn’t been on speaking terms with Ravenel for some time.
-She also admitted that she was having hard time as she attempted to adjust to life without her kids.
+She also admitted that she was having a hard time as she attempted to adjust to life without her kids.

 “When I was in California it was, I mean I cried.
 I would just stand up and burst out into tears and collapse on the floor,” Kathryn Dennis recalled.

-While Kathryn Dennis has claimed on many occasions that she is doing much better after her stay in rehab last year, her former partner, Thomas Ravenel, isn’t convinced and according to the Daily Mail, he is currently seeking full custody of the children, claiming Kensington and St. Julien are simply not safe with Dennis.
+While Kathryn Dennis has claimed on many occasions that she is doing much better after her stay in rehab last year, her former partner, Thomas Ravenel, isn’t convinced, and according to the Daily Mail, he is currently seeking full custody of the children, claiming Kensington and St. Julien are simply not safe with Dennis.

 To see more of Kathryn Dennis and her co-stars, tune into new episodes of Southern Charm Season 4 on Monday nights at 9 p.m. on Bravo.